Hiking with kids

 8. Eat and drink

 Most of us aren´t that nice when we are hungry or thirsty and that goes with kids as well.
 Eating and drinking well and healthy is essential.
+And remember to take breaks.
+You will probably pass by a lot of beautiful places on your way.
+Take a moment and take in the views together with your kids!

 The interesting thing about hiking and eating is that you do not get that hungry when walking so you do not have to bring a lot of food.
 Water, a sandwich or two, some nuts, a bar or a fruit.
 If you like something extra, bring something rewarding to eat or drink when you reach the goal.